 This year, avoid forgetting or misplacing items.
 Write down your purchases and where you stashed them.
 Tape it to next year’s December calendar page or set a reminder on your phone for December 1.
 Do anything you can to help yourself remember!

 Some group buying sites, such as Groupon.com, will give refunds.
 However, not all are so generous.

 After all, you don’t want to go broke saving money.
 Here are some options:

 - BestTravelDeals– If you want to sell a travel deal that you can’t take advantage of, go to this site.
 It’s designed to help you cash in on your unused travel deals.

 - SmartySaver – This is a daily deal aggregator site that offers a separate page for consumers who want to buy or sell their daily deals.

-- CoupRecoup – This is like a Craigslist for Groupon.
+- CoupRecoup – This is like Craigslist for Groupon.
 Although this is the biggest site on the Internet for deal resellers, it does not offer guarantees.
-So it’s a “what you see is what you get” offer.
+So it’s a “what you see is what you get” type offer.

 They can also help a cash-strapped family buy the essentials.

 Consider giving e-cards instead of traditional cards to save money, stamps, time and trees.

 When selecting certain presents, try giving appliances that have an energy star rating or are eco-friendly.